laufferw/ai-resume-tools/README.md

 ## Tips for Best Results
 1. **Resume Format**: For best results, provide your resume in .docx format, which the application can properly parse.
 2. **Detailed Job Descriptions**: The more detailed the job description, the better the AI can tailor your materials.
+You can either upload a job description file or paste the text directly into the application.
 3. **Review Generated Content**: Always review and edit AI-generated content before using it in actual job applications.
 4. **API Usage**: Be aware that using the OpenAI API will incur charges based on your usage.
 5. **Save Your API Key**: Never commit your `.env` file with your actual API key to version control.
 The `.gitignore` file is set up to prevent this.